 Seed dormancy in Luffa cylindrica is primarily physiological, resulting in delayed or erratic germination even under favourable environmental conditions.
 This dormancy is linked to hard seed coats and the presence of germination inhibitors such as phenolic compounds and abscisic acid (ABA), which impede the rapid uptake of water and oxygen (Bewley et al., 2013).
 As a result, seedling establishment is often suboptimal, particularly under field conditions, ultimately affecting crop productivity and uniformity (Patel et al., 2020).

-In recent years, nanotechnology has emerged as a promising tool in seed science and agriculture, offering novel approaches to enhance seed quality and overcome dormancy-related barriers.
-Silver nanoparticles (AgNPs) have emerged as a promising tool in seed science due to their unique antimicrobial activity, high surface reactivity, and ability to influence plant physiological processes (Rai et al., 2012; Choi et al., 2008).
+In recent years, nanotechnology has emerged as a promising tool in seed science and agriculture, offering novel approaches to enhance seed quality and overcome dormancy-related barriers (Francis et al., 2024a; Alhindaassi,et al., 2025).
+Silver nanoparticles (AgNPs) have emerged as a promising tool in seed science due to their unique antimicrobial activity, high surface reactivity, and ability to influence plant physiological processes (Rai et al., 2012; Choi et al., 2008, Asif et al., 2023).
 In crops like sponge gourd (Luffa cylindrica), where seed coat-imposed dormancy can delay germination and affect uniform crop stand, AgNPs offer an innovative approach to shorten dormancy and improve early seedling establishment.
-Dormancy in sponge gourd seeds, while ecologically advantageous in the wild, is undesirable in cultivation as it prolongs the lag phase before germination, leading to uneven growth.
+Dormancy in sponge gourd seeds, while ecologically advantageous in the wild, is undesirable in cultivation as it prolongs the lag phase before germination, leading to uneven growth (Hassan et al., 2023a).

-The application of AgNPs has been shown to reduce dormancy by multiple interrelated mechanisms.
-Their potent antimicrobial action minimizes seed surface colonization by fungi and bacteria, which can otherwise exacerbate dormancy by impeding water and oxygen movement to the embryo (Gurunathan et al., 2014).
+The application of AgNPs has been shown to reduce dormancy by multiple interrelated mechanisms (Francis et al., 2024b).
+Their potent antimicrobial action minimizes seed surface colonization by fungi and bacteria, which can otherwise exacerbate dormancy by impeding water and oxygen movement to the embryo (Gurunathan et al., 2014; Al Yabhouni et al., 2025).
 AgNPs can also alter the seed coat’s physical structure, increasing its permeability and enabling faster water uptake and leaching of phenolic compounds that act as germination inhibitors (Singh et al., 2018).
 At the biochemical level, AgNPs induce a mild oxidative stress that activates the plant’s antioxidant enzyme system, including catalase, peroxidase, and superoxide dismutase.
-This triggers changes in hormonal balance, particularly the degradation of abscisic acid (ABA), a key dormancy-maintaining hormone, while promoting the action of gibberellins that stimulate germination (Bailly, 2019; Kumar et al., 2020).
+This triggers changes in hormonal balance, particularly the degradation of abscisic acid (ABA), a key dormancy-maintaining hormone, while promoting the action of gibberellins that stimulate germination (Bailly, 2019; Kumar et al., 2020; Hassan et al., 2023b).

 Experimental work on cucurbit crops, including sponge gourd, indicates that low to moderate concentrations of AgNPs (20–60 ppm) can significantly increase germination percentage, reduce mean germination time, enhance the seedling vigor index, and achieve faster and more uniform emergence (Sharma et al., 2019; Patel et al., 2021).
 These benefits are most pronounced when AgNPs are applied at carefully optimized doses, as excessive concentrations above 100 ppm can cause phytotoxic effects, damaging embryo tissues and reducing germination (El-Temsah & Joner, 2012).
 From an agronomic standpoint, the ability of AgNPs to both shorten dormancy and protect against seed-borne pathogens makes them an eco-friendly alternative to traditional dormancy-breaking agents such as potassium nitrate or thiourea, offering dual benefits of enhanced germination and improved seed health.